 Honey bees will only collect pollen and nectar from one type of plant at a time.
-If you can plant wide swaths of the same plants, this will assure that the bees will optimize their gathering of food by not having to fly long distances.
+If you can plant wide swaths of the same plants, this will assure that the bees will optimize their gathering of food and avoid flying unnecessarily long distances.

 Diversify Your Plantings

-Planting a variety of diverse height, shapes and colors attracts all types of pollinators.
-Other beneficial insects, hummingbirds and butterflies also appreciate a varied garden.
+Planting a variety of diverse height, shapes, and colors attracts all types of pollinators.
+Other beneficial insects, such as hummingbirds and butterflies, also appreciate a varied garden.
 Not only do bees forage on flowers, but they also visit trees, vines, bushes and ground covers.

 Provide a Water Source